-X began preparations for the operation of a business on 1 July 2005 and incurred pre-trade expenses of R100 000.
-X later decided to abandon the project before the commencement of the trade.
+X began preparations for the operation of a business to be commenced and incurred pre-trade expenses of R100 000.
+X decided to abandon the project before the commencement of the trade.

-The pre-trade expenses will not be allowable as a deduction under section 11A since the trade to which they relate never commenced.
+The pre-trade expenses will not be allowable as a deduction under section 11A because the trade to which they relate never commenced.

-4.2.4 Change in intention or in the nature of the trade
+4.2.3 Change in intention or in the nature of the trade

-Both section 11A(1)(a) and (b) refer to "that trade"
+Both section 11A(1)(a) and (b) refer to "that trade".